-Note that we may process your personal data for more than one lawful ground depending on the specific reason we're using your data.
-Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.
+Note that we may process your personal data for more than one lawful basis depending on the specific reason we're using your data.
+Please contact us if you need details about the specific lawful basis we are relying on to process your personal data where more than one ground has been set out in the table below.

 |Purpose/activity||Type of data||Lawful basis for processing including basis of legitimate interest|